-The SEA-ME-WE-6 will connect Singapore and France and will be amongst the largest undersea cable systems globally.
+The SEA-ME-WE-6 will connect Singapore and France and be amongst the largest global undersea cable systems.

 “Airtel has been ahead of the curve on this front and already operates the largest undersea cable network out of India in addition to the biggest network of data centers.
-Our investment in SEA-ME-WE-6 is another step in our journey to future-proof our network and build large integrated capacities to enable India’s digital ecosystem,” Ajay Chitkara, Director and CEO, Airtel Business said.
+Our investment in SEA-ME-WE-6 is another step in our journey to future-proof our network and build large integrated capacities to enable India’s digital ecosystem,” Ajay Chitkara, Director and CEO of Airtel Business, said.